 Love In Action

 50 Cent.
-The name brings to mind an image of one of the most famous American rappers of the last decade.
-Hearing the name 50 Cent brings to mind heavy handed lyrics about his life, his come-back from the brink of death, and, of course, your birthday.
-But the rap career and the headlines do not fully define the man.
-50 Cent’s philanthropic endeavors and his interest in conscious capitalism don’t always get the same kind of press attention as his top charting hits.
+The name brings to mind an image of one of the most famed American rappers of our time.
+50 Cent’s music holds heavy lyrics about life, his come-back from the brink of death, and, of course, your birthday.
+But his rap career and the headlines do not fully define the man.
+50 Cent’s philanthropic endeavors don’t always get the same kind of press attention as his top charting hits.

 30:07 | 2014